We had the good fortune of connecting with David Gómez-Villamediana and we’ve shared our conversation below.

 Hi David, we’d love to hear about how you approach risk and risk-taking

 By nature humans are reluctant to take risks yet it is a vital step when it comes to growth and self development.
-I come from a relatively conservative family so taking risks was my own way to rebel against the establishment and pursue my own independence since I was a little kid.
+I come from a relatively conservative family so taking risks was my own way to rebel against the establishment and pursue my own independence even as a little kid.
 That’s how I ended moving to NY and that’s how I am now in Los Angeles.
-Today I understand that being able to explore beyond your comfort zone is linked to certain type of personalities.
-I moved to New York when I was 21 years just with a vague plan about what I wanted to accomplish and how I would do it, sometimes I think I was extremely naive of me yet somehow I went all the way.
-Back then I decided to reject a position as Junior Executive at Burson-Marsteller (today Burson Cohn & Wolfe) to pursue a career in fashion.
-There are not really safe bets in life and sometimes you just need to follow your instinct.
+Today I understand that being able to explore beyond your comfort zone is linked to a certain type of personality.
+I moved to New York when I was 21 years just with a vague plan about what I wanted to accomplish and how I would do it, perhaps it was extremely naive of me yet somehow I went all the way.

 Can you open up a bit about your work and career?
 We’re big fans and we’d love for our community to learn more about your work.